Seismic testing is the first step in oil and gas exploration in our oceans.

 Does seismic blasting happen in Australia?

-Sadly, seismic blasting and oil and gas exploration is going on in our waters, including in our marine parks and close to our iconic coastlines.
+Yes, and it is increasing with plans to expand offshore oil and gas projects.
+Seismic blasting and oil and gas exploration is going on in our waters, including in our marine parks and close to our iconic coastlines.
 And there could be more coming.

 Over in Western Australia, there are new potential oil and gas exploration areas within the Kimberley and Montebello Marine Parks.